One of the most sumptuous fruits of the Sicilian summer has to be the Tabacchere, a strange little squashed furry peach packed with enormous flavour.

 I was seriously mistaken as the Tabacchere are baroque masterpieces of the Sicilian estival fruits.
 They taste unlike any other peach a concentration of delicate sweetness with a pungent aroma that is intoxicating.

 A case of Tabacchere is a generous gift a real luxury and can cost up to three times the price of regular peaches.
 A house drenched in the perfume of these peaches is a sensual pleasure filled with the sweetness of summer sunshine, which lingers in the air and in the mouth.

-These delicate little pieces of flavoursome decadence are characterised by a thin outer skin which easily slips off to reveal a light flesh with a strong scent of peach like a bouquet of roses, Its tiny Tabacchere pip makes it nearly entirely edible.
+These delicate little pieces of flavoursome decadence are characterised by a thin outer skin which easily slips off to reveal a light pale flesh with a strong scent of peach like a bouquet of roses.
+Its tiny Tabacchere pip makes it nearly entirely edible.

 Peach cobbler is always on the menu when they are in season, any recipe that will make the most of this surprising abundance, to share them with extended Sicilian family and friends.

 This year I have also frozen some so I can sprinkle them in my muffins, blend them in smoothies and use them in fruit tarts once the summer is over.

 Their taste and fragrance is second to only one other now rare ancient variety of Sicilian peach imported by the French to Sicily which is now almost impossible to find.

 While enjoying the abundance of peaches in the stores and on the fruit trucks which bring fresh fruit from the Catania markets direct to our small town this summer I was reminded of another succulent summer fruit I tasted a few years ago.